PeterNaydenov/dt-history/README.md

 function scanFn ({ // possible named arguments:
                   counter     // steps counter for
-                , response    // dt-store to collect a requested data , buffer      // object that can be accessed from all , dt          // the history-object as a dt-object , end        // when all dt-lines of all history-objects objects were scaned.
+                , response    // dt-store to collect a requested data , buffer      // object that can be accessed from all , finish       // a function to stop the scan if you are ready with the report , dt          // the history-object as a dt-object , end        // when all dt-lines of all history-objects objects were scaned.
 Last execution of the function }) {